 Step 7: Thicken the Sauce

-Take off the trivet from the pot and set it aside for later.
+Take off the trivet from the pot and set it aside.
 You should be left with just the sauce at the bottom of the pot.

 Remove the sprigs of rosemary and add in the balsamic vinegar.
 Mix the vinegar in and slowly add the cornstarch evenly to make sure it doesn’t clump.